Crul/apzGen/README.md

 features create apzFiles
 apzFiles are rendered by renderers and written in files

+## adding new features
-so, if you want to add a feature (e.g.: myNewFeature in myNewEngine) you have to:
+if you want to add a feature (e.g.: myNewFeature in myNewEngine) you have to:

 1. define a new engine
 	- add a new engine and a new feature in the definition file: